The Diesel Page

-AM General has a new 6.5L diesel engine.
-The genesis for the engine modifications we'll discuss here began in 2007 when I first heard about a series of proposed changes to the 6.5 that would allow for a significant power and durability increase.
-The HMMWV was getting heavier, with all the armor and military technology being added, and a more capable diesel engine became necessary.
-The power increases, as well as structural and component changes we'll discuss here will take the 6.5 to the next level in performance.
+AM General released its latest P400 6.5L diesel engine to the public in early 2008.
+The genesis for the engine modifications we'll discuss here began a couple of years earlier when I first heard about a series of proposed changes to the 6.5 that would allow for a significant power and durability increase.
+The HMMWV was getting heavier, with all the armor and military technology being added, and a more capable diesel engine became ever more necessary.
+The power increases, as well as the structural and component changes we'll discuss here allow the 6.5 to reach the next level in performance.

-The new and significantly redesigned AM General P400 6.5L Turbo Diesel first became available in March 2008.
-Simply put, this is the best production 6.5L diesel engine ever produced.
+The redesigned AM General P400 6.5L Turbo Diesel is without a doubt the best production 6.5L diesel engine ever produced.
 Member Mike Robertson bought one of first ones, and installed this engine in his 1993 Chevy K3500.
-Though this engine was designed for the military's HMMWV, we'll show you what was involved when installing the engine in a pickup truck, and we'll show you the dyno data that demonstrates the performance improvement after some minor tweaking of the factory fuel injection system.
+Though this engine was designed for the military's HMMWV, we'll show you what modifications were required to install the engine in a pickup truck, and we'll show you the dyno data that demonstrates the performance improvement after recalibrating the factory fuel injection system.

 Since the early 1980s, AM General's High Mobility, Multi-purpose Wheeled Vehicle (HMMWV) has been powered by the Detroit Diesel designed GM 6.2L & 6.5L diesel engines.
 GM's production capacity, overall low cost and adequate performance made the original GM engines a natural choice for AMG's front-line military rig.
 Many evolutionary changes were made to this engine family through the years, but one significant improvement occurred in November 2001.
 AM General assumed control of engine production in 2000, and immediately began making plans to improve the durability and performance of the 6.5L Turbo Diesel engine, which they called the Optimizer 6500.
 This engine remained in production through 2007 before being replaced by the newest 6.5, the P400.
 In addition to showing you the Optimizer 6500, we'll also take you on a guided tour of the AM General HMMWV production facility located in Mishawaka, Indiana.